Tier 1: The Overview Copy link

 Established to raise the profile of innovation and technology within Whitehall, DSIT’s priorities are to promote research and innovation (including by managing R&D budgets), to deliver physical and digital infrastructure, and to make the UK "the best place to start and grow a technology business".

-The Labour Government has pledged to make DSIT the "digital centre of Government" and both an "economic" and a "delivery" department, acting as a cross-Government coordinator for digitising public services and helping other Whitehall departments with digital aspects of their policy areas.
+The Government's ambition is to make DSIT the "digital centre of Government" and both an "economic" and a "delivery" department, acting as a cross-Government coordinator for digitising public services and helping other Whitehall departments with digital aspects of their policy areas.
+In January 2025, DSIT published a “blueprint for a modern digital government”, setting out its next steps towards digitising public services.

 Embedded within DSIT, the AISI was established in November 2023 as a Government research organisation.
 The AISI’s mission is to advance publicly-beneficial research and monitoring on the risks associated with the most powerful models (so-called "frontier AI"), including in collaboration with international counterparts.
 It has a close partnership with the US AISI to jointly test advanced AI models, share research insights, model access and enable expert talent transfers.